FrederikTobner/JANUS/Documentation/Core-Principles/Philosophy.md

 - macOS (XNU kernel): C for Mach and BSD layers, restricted C++ for IOKit driver framework
 - Windows NT: Restricted C++ (no exceptions, no RTTI, minimal STL usage)

-The vast majority of production operating systems are written in C. The few exceptions use heavily restricted subsets of other languages that remove most of their distinctive features.
+The vast majority of production operating systems are written in C. Windows uses restricted C++ but disables most of the language's defining features, leaving primarily the complexity without the benefits.
+Furthermore, Windows' reputation for stability issues (blue screens, driver crashes, forced reboots) makes it a poor architectural reference for a reliability-focused kernel project.
 Alternative systems languages have yet to produce kernels running production workloads at scale, though projects like Rust-for-Linux and RedoxOS are exploring new approaches.

 ### Kernel-Space Discipline
 Kernel code requires higher standards: